Swanley District Scouts

 More on Validation

 This is when the ability of the new learner to use a skill in practice is confirmed.
-All modules relevant to the new learner’s role must be validated regardless of whether the skills were gained by previous experience or by planned learning.
-Choices of validation activities are given in the adults' personal file.
+All modules relevant to the new learner's role must be validated regardless of whether the skills were gained by previous experience or by planned learning.
+Choices of validation activities are given in your Manager's or Adult's Personal File.
 Normally two validation activities are required.
-Ideally these should be part of the new learner’s normal role, not additional projects!
+Ideally these should be part of the new learner's normal role, not additional projects!

 Validation should be simple and effective and might include;